Nam Jim Jaew Recipe (Thai Chili Sauce)

 A note from Praew

-Nam jim jaew comes from Isan in Northeastern Thailand, which is also where I was born.
+Nam jim jaew comes from Isan in Northeastern Thailand, where I was born, and where grilling always means this sauce is on the table.

-This is the sauce I make every single time we grill at home.
-I know this recipe by heart, and I’ve adjusted it over the years until it tasted exactly the way I grew up eating it.
+This is the dipping sauce I make every single time we grill at home.
+I know it by heart, and over the years I’ve adjusted it until it tastes just right.

 Like many Thai dishes, every family has their own version.
-Some add tamarind.
-Some use palm sugar.
-There isn’t one “correct” recipe.
+Some add tamarind, others use palm sugar, and there isn’t one single “correct” way to make it.

 Praew ♡